The Fast Fourier Transform

 Now, of course not every Fast Fourier transform uses zero-padding.
 Unfortunately the techniques to evaluate a non-power-of-two Fourier transform are relatively complex, and beyond the scope of this post (though not beyond the scope of this blog).
 The interested reader should investigate the so-called Chirp Z-transform, as discovered by Rader, et al. in 1968.
 We may cover it here in the future.

-In any case, the code above is a good starting point for any technique, and as usual it is available on this blog’s Google code page.
+In any case, the code above is a good starting point for any technique, and as usual it is available on this blog’s Github page.
 Finally, the inverse transform has a simple implementation, since it can be represented in terms of the forward transform (hint: remember duality!).
 We leave the code as an exercise to the reader.

 Experiments with Sound — I am no Tree!